HulaLab/Bayotas/README.md

 - You can now navigate to the folder that you cloned and open ane edit documents in this folder.

 ### How to upload a document to a github repository:
--Go to the github.com
+- Go to the github.com
--Click the repository folder of your choice and click the option that says "Add file".There will be a pop-up menu that says "Upload files".
+- Click the repository folder of your choice and click the option that says "Add file".There will be a pop-up menu that says "Upload files".
--Go to where you saved your documents in your computer and drag your file into the area where it says "Drag files here".
+- Go to where you saved your documents in your computer and drag your file into the area where it says "Drag  files here".
 ![Screen Shot 2021-04-20 at 12 37 29 PM](https://user-images.githubusercontent.com/74422199/115433139-34bf7280-a1d5-11eb-9d87-d99f946dfd8d.png)
- -After dragging your file, go to the bottom left corner of your screen and click the green option that says "commit changes".
+ - After dragging your file, go to the bottom left corner of your screen and click the green option that says "commit changes".